The types of lifts for education

 Platform lifts

 Platform lifts also transport people, finding particular favour as an access solution for wheelchair users.
-They are best suited to smaller passenger numbers (up to 5 people) travelling shorter distances.
-There are many variants within the platform lift family, ranging in size from one person/wheelchair user to up to five people.
+They are best suited to smaller passenger numbers (up to 5 people) travelling shorter distances, or existing buildings.
+There are many variants within the platform lift family, ranging in size from one person/wheelchair user to up to five people and you should look for a platform lift size of 1100x1400.

-Due to slower speeds, they provide vertical movement between floors in a low-rise building - typically between two to four floors.
+Due to their slower speeds, platform lifts provide vertical movement between floors in a low-rise building—typically between two and four floors.
 Platform lift speed is limited to 0.15m/s and falls under the Supply of Machinery (Safety) Regulations 2008, so travel between floors averages around 22 seconds.

 Platform lifts have a small footprint, making them very versatile, especially concerning space.
 Platform lifts can be used indoors or out and vertically or inclined on staircases.
 They also allow for certain cost economies compared to a passenger lift, as there is less building work.

-Ideal for lifts in schools, existing buildings or small extensions, platform lifts are not suitable for higher travel or frequent use.
-Here conventional passenger lifts play their role.
+Platform lifts are ideal for lifts in schools, existing buildings, or small extensions.
+However, they are not suitable for higher travel or frequent use, so conventional passenger lifts are used here.

 Promo-Email-Email blog featured (3)